shamciar/TBS_GoDot/README.md

 8. Update UI to match GBA UI
 9. Combat Arts
 10. Skills
+11. In-game level editor

+### Completed
+* Implemented a Linked List to use for Priority Queues

 ### Known Bugs
 1. Empty event queue
+2. Game crashes when moving the cursor around in moveable area for more times than a unit's movement

 # Original Repo Information